 Connie Hamzy, now 63, was back in the news in October of 2016 when she rehashed the sexual episode with Bill Clinton.
 She took a polygraph test about the alleged Clinton scandal and mailed the results over to Donald Trump’s campaign, to whom she gave her full support.

-This is Connie now.
+This is Connie in her final days.

 “Rock and Roll devours its own young.” – Phicklephilly